MaxRingstrom/git-tutorial/README.md

 merge.
 6. Developer A adds a section describing how to bring in other people's changes using rebase.
+7. Developer B explains how to see the changes made by a commit

 # Common actions